larson-group/clubb_release/postprocessing/pyplotgen/README.md

 A lot of the time the only parameter that is needed will be the list of aliases for the variable as used by multiple models.
 However there are times when a more complicated definition is needed, such as when variables must be calculated.
 For some of these situations, please check out the appropriate sections below.

 #### Variable not found in case X
 In the unfortunate event that a variable is exported in most cases except Case X Y Z, there are a few options available for handling this issue.
 The easy (and dirty) method of resolving this is to simply blacklist the variable and not plot it at all for that case.
-To do so, simply add the variables name to the `blacklisted_vars` list for that case.
-For example, to blacklist `thlm` from the Wangara case, the blacklist would go from `'blacklisted_vars': []` to `'blacklisted_vars': ['thlm'].
-Similarly to blacklisting a variable, a variable can also be describes with `'fill_zeros' = True`.
-When this parameter is passed pyplotgen will fill a list with 0's in place of the variables data instead of ignoring it.
-This isn't any better for plotting a variable onto a graph than blacklisting it, but it is quite useful for variables that are used in the calculations of another variable, where the value being filled with 0's may or may not exist, but the calculation must continue.
-If the missing variable should be plotted for the given case, then you must either create a fallback or model_calc function (please see below).
+To do so, simply add the variable's name to the `blacklisted_vars` list for that case.
+For example, to blacklist `thlm` from the Wangara case, the blacklist would go from `'blacklisted_vars': []` to `'blacklisted_vars': ['thlm']`.
+If the missing variable should be plotted for the given case, then you must create a model_calc function (please see below).
+If neither option is applicable, the data array for the missing variable will be filled with zeros by default and a warning is written to the console.

 #### Fallback vs. model_calc functions (fallback functions are no longer part of pyplotgen, this section needs to be updated)
 _Note_: Fallback refers to a function defined under `fallback_func` and model_calc refers to a function defined as either `sam_calc` or `coamps_calc`.